-OxyContin is the prescription brand name for the pharmaceutical drug oxycodone, which is a synthetic opiate similar to morphine.
-Oxycontin is prescribed to people who are experiencing moderate to severe levels of pain.
-It is typically reserved by doctors to treat chronic medical conditions that cause pain.
+OxyContin is the prescription brand name for the pharmaceutical drug oxycodone, a synthetic opiate similar to morphine.
+Oxycontin is prescribed to people experiencing moderate to severe pain levels.
+Doctors typically reserve it to treat chronic medical conditions that cause pain.
 Cancer, fibromyalgia, and nerve damage are some examples of medical diagnoses for which Oxycontin is prescribed.
 Since Oxycontin is highly addictive, most medical doctors are reluctant to prescribe it.
 They will pursue less potent painkillers and pain-reducing methods (i.e., physical therapy) before prescribing Oxycontin.

 Because Oxycontin is a prescription medication, many people who abuse it originally got the drug from their doctor.
-Recently medical doctors avoid prescribing Oxycontin because of how addictive it is.
-However, people who have an addiction to OxyContin will fabricate how bad their pain is to convince a doctor to prescribe them OxyContin.
-Along these same lines, many people who abuse OxyContin will doctor shop, which is when a person sees more than one doctor for a prescription.
-OxyContin is also available on the street, and it is very expensive to buy.
-Drug dealers sell tablets of OxyContin from $20.00 to $40.00 or more per pill.
+Recently medical doctors have avoided prescribing Oxycontin because of how addictive it is.
+However, people with an addiction to OxyContin will fabricate how bad their pain is to convince a doctor to prescribe them OxyContin.
+Along these same lines, many people who abuse OxyContin will doctor shop, or when a person sees more than one doctor for a prescription.
+OxyContin is also available on the street and is costly to buy.

 Oxycontin Withdrawal Symptoms

-Oxycontin withdrawal symptoms will mirror other opiate addiction withdrawal symptoms, such as heroin or Fentanyl.
-When a person abuses opiates, they become physically dependent on the drug and will do anything not to run out.
-Oxycontin physical withdrawal symptoms are severe and can begin in as few as 3 hours after the last dose.
+Oxycontin withdrawal symptoms mirror other opiate addiction withdrawal symptoms, such as heroin or Fentanyl.
+When people abuse opiates, they become physically dependent on the drug and will do anything not to run out.
+Oxycontin physical withdrawal symptoms are severe and can begin as few as 3 hours after the last dose.
 Physical withdrawal symptoms will include:

-Evoke Wellness FL oxycontin detox centers provide medications that will immediately reverse Oxycontin withdrawal symptoms.
-Our Oxycontin detox program utilizes advanced drugs and methods to help a person safely detox Oxycontin from their system.
-The amount of time it takes for a person to detox from Oxycontin will depend on how much and for how long they were using OxyContin.
+Evoke Wellness at Miramar oxycontin detox centers provide medications that immediately reverse Oxycontin withdrawal symptoms.
+Our Oxycontin detox program utilizes advanced drugs and methods to help people safely detox Oxycontin from their system.
+The amount of time it takes to detox from Oxycontin will depend on how much and for how long they were using OxyContin.

-Our specialized drug-specific detox center is overseen by medical doctors who specialize in Oxycontin and other opiate addictions.
-Our Florida oxycontin detox centers allow clients to rest and sleep who they are in detox.
-We strongly recommend that all persons who have an addiction to OxyContin be admitted into an Oxycontin drug treatment program.
+Our specialized drug-specific detox center is overseen by medical doctors specializing in Oxycontin and other opiate addictions.
+Our Florida oxycontin detox centers allow clients to rest and sleep when they are in detox.
+We strongly recommend that all persons with an OxyContin addiction be admitted into an Oxycontin drug treatment program.
 Oxycontin is a powerful opiate drug that imprisons persons to it for many months and many years.
-It is one of the most challenging addiction s to overcome.
+It is one of the most challenging addictions to overcome.
 Although Detox is the beginning of recovery, it is not treatment.

-Persons who are now recovering from an addiction to Oxycontin first got clean at a professional drug-specific detox then attended a long-term treatment program followed by aftercare such as sober living.
-The National Institute on Drug Abuse addresses the grand scale problem of oxycontin addiction.
-Their medical writers recommend that any person who is addicted to OxyContin be admitted into a medically supervised detox followed by a drug treatment program.
+Persons who are now recovering from an addiction to Oxycontin first got clean at a professional drug-specific detox, then attended a long-term treatment program followed by aftercare such as sober living.
+The National Institute on Drug Abuse addresses the grand-scale problem of oxycontin addiction.
+Their medical writers recommend that anyone addicted to OxyContin be admitted into a medically supervised detox followed by a drug treatment program.

-Fortunately, we have a number of effective options to treat addiction to prescription opioids, such as Oxycontin, and to help manage the sometimes severe withdrawal syndrome that accompanies sudden cessation of drug use.
+Fortunately, we have several effective options to treat addiction to prescription opioids, such as Oxycontin, and to help manage the sometimes severe withdrawal syndrome that accompanies sudden cessation of drug use.
 These options are drawn from experience and clinical research regarding the treatment of heroin addiction.
 They include medications, such as methadone and (buprenorphine) and behavioral counseling approaches.
 (NIDA)

-Our clients who have overcome their addiction to Oxycontin took these steps to attain their freedom from OxyContin addiction: First, they were admitted in our Florida oxycontin detox, followed by our specialized Oxycontin treatment program and remained in our care in one of our aftercare programs.
+Our clients who have overcome their addiction to Oxycontin took these steps to attain their freedom from OxyContin addiction: First, they were admitted to our Florida oxycontin detox, followed by our specialized Oxycontin treatment program, and remained in our care in one of our aftercare programs.
 To learn about our program for Oxycontin addiction, please speak with one of our detox and treatment representatives.